 The research found something most of us already assumed-mouth guards can be very dirty, and the bacteria that grows on them can cause a lot of problems.
 But there are a few simple steps that can be taken to keep them clean.
 In the locker room, on the field, in the gym bag- an athlete’s mouth guard goes just about everywhere with them.

-“We actually have a saying that we say.
-If you step on the field you’re ready to play.
+“We actually have a saying that we say: If you step on the field you’re ready to play.
 So, you step on that field, mouth guards go in,” said Brad Borkhuis, a football coach.
-They’re supposed to protect players, but if not properly taken care of they can do just the opposite. ”
+Mouthguards are supposed to protect players, but if not properly taken care of, it can do just the opposite. ”

 The key to preventing this type of bacteria is keeping mouth guards as clean as possible.

-“It’s not something that’s a top priority or something they even think about, but taking those extra steps here to rinse it out in the sink even if it’s just keeping a tooth brush in their locker with them to clean it out, rinse it out, it will definitely go a long way to both keeping the mouth guard in good condition, but also helping keep those things cleaner for their dental health,” said Jensen
+“It’s not something that’s a top priority or something they even think about, but taking those extra steps here to rinse it out in the sink even if it’s just keeping a toothbrush in their locker with them to clean it out, rinse it out, it will definitely go a long way to both keeping the mouth guard in good condition, and also helping keep those things cleaner for their dental health,” said Jensen